Step 3 – Make Your Business More Efficient

 Key benefits include:

-- Demonstrate to new and existing employees what your company values and culture are.
+- Demonstrate your company values to new and existing employees

 - Formalises and explains key health & safety policies to guard against future claims.